alperakkin/image-editor/README.md

 # image-editor

 ## DEFINITION
-Simple image editor written in C.
+A lightweight image editor written in C, designed to be integrated into Python packages.
-Editor supports only png files.

 ## BUILD